Parzval-Net/Dolor-Cabeza/README.md

 Simply open [Lovable](https://lovable.dev/projects/b70ef580-5403-4068-b020-fda6498cac61) and click on Share -> Publish.

+### Deploying to GitHub Pages

+1. Enable the `Deploy to GitHub Pages` workflow.
+2. Every push to `main` builds the site and publishes the `dist` folder to the `gh-pages` branch.
+3. Enable GitHub Pages in the repository settings using the `gh-pages` branch.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!